Women in Philippine art: Rizal's women

 Painter, sculptor, writer, revolutionary and Philippine national hero José Rizal (1861-1896) also used the theme of a woman of power in his sculptures.
 His clay sculpture known as The Triumph of Science over Death (also known as Scientia, 1890) was a rendering of a naked and young woman with overflowing hair standing and trampling a skull while bearing a torch held high.
-The sculpture symbolized the ignorance of humankind durings the Dark Ages.
+The sculpture symbolized the ignorance of humankind during the Dark Ages.
 The torch being held by the woman signified the victory and enlightenment that humankind has received by vanquishing death through science.
 In another sculpture known as the Victory of Death over Life (1890), Rizal portrayed a woman that was limp and lifeless against the hold and embrace of a cloaked figure of a standing skeleton (the symbol of death).
 Rizal also sculpted another figure of a woman known as the Reclining Nude (1890).
 Rizal's technique of molding women into sculptures involved the rendering of the young female body as a representation of vitality and virtue.
 Rizal's "sculptured women", as described by Raquel A. G. Reyes in her book Love, Passion and Patriotism: Sexuality and the Philippine Propaganda Movement, 1882 - 1892 were smooth, young, with unblemished condition, with traditional signs of long abundant and flowing hair on the head, with rounded conical breasts, and with absence of pubic hair on the genital area.
 This overall softness and fluidity were a contrasting effect against the hardness of the escayola material used by Rizal in sculpting these women.
 Rizal had drawn a sketch, using crayons, of his former girlfriend Leonor Rivera.